 To book Kanya King CBE please contact your JLA Agent.

 Recognised as one of the biggest cultural events of the year, the MOBO Awards began with Kanya re-mortgaging her house to put on its first production.
-Since then Kanya has developed MOBO into a brand that has diversified the creative and entertainment industries and helped young people from underprivileged backgrounds advance in music, film and TV.
+Since then she has developed MOBO into a brand that has diversified the creative and entertainment industries and helped young people from underprivileged backgrounds advance in music, film and TV.

 In her speeches, Kanya discusses the story of MOBO, its values and its vision in becoming a voice for a large section of society who had previously been disenfranchised.
 She touches upon the importance of diversity as well as the social and cultural responsibility of MOBO beyond the music.
-She also considers the inevitability of failing, the importance of having a clear vision in order to achieve, and how such visions need to be nurtured by a resilient mindset.
+She also considers the inevitability of failing, the importance of having a clear vision to achieve, and how such visions need to be nurtured by a resilient mindset.

 © Copyright 2024 JLA.
 All rights reserved.